Skip to content

 • Localized lower back pain or neck pain

-• Radiating pain into the extremities giving arm pain or leg pain (sciatica)
+• Radiating pain into the extremities, causing arm pain or leg pain, including sciatica

-• Tingling or numbness in hands, feet, or legs
+• Tingling or numbness in the hands, feet, or legs

 Coughing, sneezing, or prolonged sitting can also increase discomfort by placing additional pressure on the affected disc and nerves.